Health & Fitness

 1

-Original validation study for the Rockport VO2 max estimation formula, published in Medicine & Science in Sports & Exercise.
+Original validation study for the Rockport 1-mile walk VO2 max estimation formula, published in Medicine and Science in Sports and Exercise.

 2

-Original publication of the Cooper Test in JAMA, correlating 12-minute run distance with aerobic capacity across military personnel.
+Original publication correlating 12-minute run distance with aerobic capacity in military personnel, establishing the Cooper Test formula.

 3

-ACSM Guidelines for Exercise Testing and Prescription (11th Ed.)
+ACSM Guidelines for Exercise Testing and Prescription ↗

 ACSM Norms: Men (mL/kg/min)